ucsd-cse-teaching-tools/cse599-helper/README.md

     (d) Collating student comments in open-ended questions and relaying to instructor each week [ongoing]
 9) Tracking student progress and generating reports* [ongoing, esp. before Week 6 milestone]
 10) Grading the Observation Reflection assignment [ongoing / end of quarter]
-11) Grading the Teaching Resource Video [ongoing / end of quarter]
+11) Grading the Teaching Resource Video [ongoing / end of quarter] (only for self-paced version of course without synchronous teaching presentations)
-12) Grading the Scholarly Teaching Topic Quick Response assignments [ongoing /end of quarter]
+12) Grading the Scholarly Teaching Topic Quick Response assignments [ongoing /end of quarter] (only for self-paced version of course without synchronous teaching presentations)

 *script in repo